SECTION 1. TITLE

 (a) Tier 1: Mandatory Screening in High‑Risk Cases

-Any licensed mental health professional, primary care provider, emergency department clinician, or school‑based health provider conducting an evaluation for sudden behavioral or cognitive change shall administer:
+Any inpatient/outpatient medical or psychiatric facility where cognitive, behavioral, drug and alcohol treatment and/or therapy is provided, any licensed mental health professional, primary care provider, emergency department clinician, or school‑based health provider conducting an evaluation for sudden behavioral or cognitive change shall administer:

 A brief neurocognitive screening instrument